robn-cloud/decision-boundary-mechanics/README.md

-# Decision Boundary Mechanics

-Working notes on how organisations force decisions at points of irreversible commitment.

-This repository is a research notebook, not a framework, methodology, or product.
-It captures general, domain-agnostic patterns around ownership, exposure, and decision settlement that recur across many industries.

-These notes are not derived from, and are not intended to describe, any specific organisation’s internal processes, systems, or data.

-## Scope

-The focus is on mechanisms rather than implementations, including:

-- Irreversible commitments and exposure boundaries
-- Ownership versus authority in decision-making
-- Time as a forcing function
-- How ambiguity persists and why it is often structurally useful
-- Common failure modes such as drift, diffusion of responsibility, and retroactive justification
-- Minimal properties a decision must have to exist meaningfully before commitment

-## Out of scope

-This repository deliberately does not cover:

-- Implementation guidance for any specific organisation
-- Governance models, operating models, or playbooks
-- Security, compliance, or IT process prescriptions
-- Tooling, automation, or product designs

-## Structure

-- `notes/` contains evolving analytical notes
-- `examples/` contains cross-domain illustrations
-- `figures/` contains diagrams where useful

-## Status

-Early-stage working notes.
-Incomplete by design and subject to revision.

-## Licence
+Decision Boundary Mechanics

+Decision Boundary Mechanics examines what happens to decisions at the point where commitment becomes irreversible.

+Most organisational failures do not come from poor analysis, lack of intelligence, or absence of process.
+They arise at the moment when a choice crosses a boundary and creates exposure, cost, or obligation that cannot be easily unwound.
+At that point, familiar tools lose power.
+Ownership blurs, time stretches, justification replaces choice, and decisions that were once live become socially frozen.

+DBM is concerned with those moments.

+It documents recurring mechanical patterns that appear whenever organisations commit to action under uncertainty, scale, or pressure.
+These patterns recur across industries and domains because they are structural, not cultural.

+This repository exists to make those mechanics visible.

+⸻

+What DBM covers

+DBM focuses on the minimal properties that must exist for a decision to settle meaningfully once commitment is unavoidable.
+The emphasis is on mechanisms rather than prescriptions.

+Key areas include:
+	•	Irreversible commitments and exposure boundaries
+	•	Ownership versus authority at the point of commitment
+	•	Time as a forcing function and a source of decay
+	•	How ambiguity persists and why it is often structurally useful
+	•	Common failure modes such as drift, diffusion of responsibility, delayed escalation, and retrospective justification
+	•	The conditions under which a decision can be said to exist in a real sense, rather than as narrative or intent

+The intent is to describe what happens, reliably and repeatedly, when decisions meet reality.

+⸻

+What DBM does not do

+DBM deliberately avoids turning these mechanics into guidance, playbooks, or operating models.

+It does not provide:
+	•	Implementation instructions for any specific organisation
+	•	Governance frameworks or operating models
+	•	Security, compliance, or IT process prescriptions
+	•	Tooling, automation, or product designs

+Those surfaces vary by context.
+The mechanics underneath do not.

+DBM is intended to sit upstream of those choices, clarifying why certain approaches break down once commitment is real.

+⸻

+How to use this repository

+This repository is structured as a growing body of analytical material rather than a finished manual.
+	•	notes/ contains evolving analyses of specific mechanisms
+	•	examples/ contains cross-domain illustrations showing the same mechanics recurring in different settings
+	•	figures/ contains diagrams where they materially improve clarity

+Readers typically arrive here when their existing structures have stopped producing decisions that stick.
+DBM is designed to be read selectively, at the point where something feels wrong but is hard to name.

+⸻

+Status

+This is an early, foundational body of work.

+The material is intentionally minimal and incomplete in surface area, while aiming to be precise in what it does cover.
+Concepts are added only when they describe a mechanism that recurs reliably under commitment pressure.

+Expect revision, tightening, and occasional removal as the mechanics are clarified.

+⸻

+Licence

 Creative Commons Attribution 4.0 International (CC BY 4.0)